Updated on by

 .
 Lookclosely at the spreading mechanism.
 It should be rust proof and clog proof.
 Determine whether or not it is adjustable and find out exactly how to operate the mechanism that determines rateof flow.

-- If the spreader is going to be used for different purposes (fertilizer spreader, salt spreader, lawn spreader, etc.) determine what type of materials can be safely used.
+- If the spreader is going to be used for different purposes (fertilizer spreader, salt spreader, lawn spreader, etc.) determine the types of material that can be safely used.
 It is also good to know the best way of cleaning the spreader before it is stored for the winter or another material is used.

 - Find out about guarantees and warranties that are associated with the spreader.

-Most spreaders with adjustable settings have holes that can be opened or closed to a certain degree.
-This allows them to distribute a variety of materials ranging from fertilizer to medium-sized salt crystals.
+Most fertilizer spreaders with adjustable coverage settings have holes that can be opened or closed to a certain degree.
+This allows them to distribute a variety of materials ranging from fertilizer to medium-sized salt crystals evenly.

 - Precision Products